BA (Hons) Professional Dance

 About University of Sunderland

 This programme runs in partnership with the University of Sunderland.
 As such, you will have access to its full university library, an excellent range of student support services, student accommodation and generous scholarships.
-You’ll also graduate with a honours degree from a highly respected higher education institution, known for its high spend per student in drama and dance areas
+You’ll also graduate with an honours degree from a highly respected higher education institution, known for its high spend per student in drama and dance areas.
+Alongside the University of Sunderland, our programme ranked in 2022 as the top institution in the North East for dance and drama, and fifth in the country for dance alone

 Accommodation in Newcastle